The Best Computer Desktop Backgrounds for Maximizing Your Productivity

 Part Two: Baby Animals for Focusing

 Nittono and his fellow researchers from the Graduate School of Integrated Arts and Sciences at Hiroshima University split their subjects into groups of two: one group viewed cute images (puppies and kittens) while another viewed images that were less cute (adult dogs and cats).
 In subsequent cognitive testing—including playing rounds of the childhood board game Operation—the former group tested better across the board.
-Those who viewed “cute images” completed Operation games quicker and with more precision than those who did not.
+Those who viewed "cute images" completed Operation games quicker and with more precision than those who did not.
 So if you want to cut back on mistakes, try one of these adorable desktop backgrounds.
 According to Nittono, the larger the eyes, the better the results.
-Just remember: even if you start seeing results in your work, a photo of a cute pup is no replacement for the real thing.

 Download from Latoro